cansuyildirimmm/cansuyildirimmm/README.md

 # 👋 Hello!
-I’m Cansu Yıldırım
+I’m Cansu

 I am a senior Computer Engineering student at Istanbul Health and Technology University.
 I believe software is not only about projects but also about creating meaning, hope, and solutions.